opening page ornament

 What are the institutional groupings in Australia?

 In Australia, institutional groupings are collaborations among Table A universities that share similar backgrounds, missions, and interests.
 These groupings promote common goals, resource sharing, and collaborative research and educational initiatives.
-The five institutional groupings are: Group of Eight (Go8), Australian Technology Network (ATN), Innovative Research Universities (IRU), and Regional Universities Network (RUN).
+The institutional groupings are: Group of Eight (Go8), Australian Technology Network (ATN), 2050 Alliance (formerly the Innovative Research Universities), and Regional Universities Network (RUN).
 Institutions not part of any grouping may be referred to as ‘non-aligned’.

 All Table A, B, and C higher education institutions in Australia with their ‘home’ state or territory and their institutional grouping